To Understand Representation of Layer-aware Sequence Encoders as Multi-order-graph: Graph-Transformer

-SAN-based models use self-attention to capture edges and subgraphs, and use layer-level iteration only.
-Regarding representation as a MoG $G$, we can use a one-dimensional matrix to contain all information of $G$, which means that we may use a matrix with the same shape as representation to represent a subgraph.
-Given representation for a set of subgraphs, one representation-pair can be expanded into a set of subgraph-pair.
-Given representations $r_a$ and $r_b$, $\{sub_1^a,...sub_n^a\}$ are $n$ subgraphs contained in $r_a$ and $\{sub_1^b,...sub_m^b\}$ are $m$ subgraphs contained in $r_b$

-Self-attention has to get an attention matrix $\mathcal{M}$ using query and key accoring to Equation (\ref{orisof}).
-In the $i$-th layer of SAN-based model, representation of word $s_m$ generated by this layer is $r_m^i$ and attention matrix is $\mathcal{M}_i$.
-To calculate matrix $\mathcal{M}_i$, if $r_a$ is query and $r_b$ is key,

-Value in $\mathcal{M}_i$ reflects relationship between two words which can be reflect as edge in MoG.
-Equation (\ref{eq:submatrixs}) shows that relationship of all subgraph-pairs which are extended from $r_a$ and $r_b$ can be calculated at once and new subgraphs by connecting old subgraphs from $r_a$ and $r_b$ are also generated.

-In the $i$-th layer, representations used as query, key and value are from the $i-1$-th layer, which means that subgraphs generated by $i-1$-th layer will affect the largest order of subgraphs in $i$-th layer.
-Connecting two input subgraphs of the largest order will generate a subgraph of the largest order in $i$-th layer, which makes the largest order of subgraphs increases exponentially as layers increases and the largest order of subgraphs in $i$-th layer is $2^i$.

-However, SAN-based model cannot accurately capture all subgraphs and obtain information of input because the largest order of subgraphs is limited by the number of layers.
-Information obtained by $n$ -layer model cannot be complete if the length of input exceeds $2^n$.

-Naturally, models always capture subgraphs of low order repeatedly.
+Modeling SAN-based encoder by MoG, models may capture subgraphs of low order repeatedly.
 A generated subgraph is always contained in representation and used to generate new subgraphs.
 As a result, the earlier subgraph is generated, the more times it will be generated.
-It increases weight of subgraphs of low-order in a latent way.
-Besides, saving multiple information of subgraphs in one vectors makes model difficult to distinguish them and extract salient subgraphs from vectors.
+The weight of subgraphs of low-order increases in a latent way.
+Besides, saving multiple information of subgraphs in one vector makes it difficult for the model to distinguish them and hardly extract salient subgraphs from vectors.
+To solve this problem, we propose Graph-Transformer, where \textit{Graph} is revealed to subgraph of MoG and the input and output are still strings, to balance the weights of subgraphs and improve the performance of the SAN-based model.